How You Can Overcome Binge Eating Disorder

 • Gallbladder disease

-Although this is not an exhaustive list of potential health complications, it offers a glimpse into how impactful this disorder can be.
+Although this is not an exhaustive list of potential health complications that people with binge eating disorder may experience, it offers a glimpse into how impactful this disorder can be.
 These health problems can develop over time.
 Although you might feel relatively healthy now, little impacts can add up over time and become larger concerns.
 However, there is help available through numerous outlets.

 One study published in 2022 evaluated the effectiveness of a web-based intervention in overcoming the treatment gap for patients with binge eating disorder (BED).
 The intervention was based on cognitive behavioral therapy (CBT), which the American Psychiatric Association states is the most effective treatment for BED.
 Researchers concluded that when these online-based programs are successfully integrated into standard care, they have “the potential to alleviate the high burden of BED for individuals, their families, and society.